argschwind/TAPseq/README.md

 # TAPseq
 An R-package to design PCR primers for TAP-seq.
+Use this branch to install the package for current R realeases (R >= 3.5).

 ## Installation